 Powerblock evreything you need to know

-Powerblock revolutionized the fitness industry more than twenty years ago with the introduction of their innovative all-in-one adjustable dumbbell system.
+Powerblock revolutionized the fitness industry more than twenty years ago with the introduction of their innovative all-in-one adjustable dumbbell set.
 The Powerblock allowed you to have the equivalent of a whole rack of dumbbells in a space that was about that of a small chair – and at a fraction of the price.

 Since then, Powerblock has only gotten bigger and better.
 Today you can purchase a whole range of products that are built around the innovative Powerblock selectorized weight design, from kettlebells to barbells and, of course, a complete range of dumbbell options to suit your needs.
 In this article we will focus on their flagship product the Powerblock Urethane U90 Stage 3 Set